felipethome/react-inline-transition-group/README.md

 Property name | Description
 ------------ | -------------
 component | The component that will wrap all the children.
-Default: div baseStyle | Style that will be applied to all children in all transition phases appearStyle | Style that will be merged into baseStyle to make the appear transition enterStyle | Style that will be merged into baseStyle to make the enter transition leaveStyle | Style that will be merge d into baseStyle to make the leave transition onComponentAppeared | Callback that will be called with the child *id* when the component appeared onComponentEntered | Callback that will be called with the child *id* when the component entered onComponentLeft | Callback that will be called with the child *id* when the component left onComponentStartAppear | Callback that will be called with the child *id* when the component start to appear onComponentStartEnter | Callback that will be called with the child *id* when the component start to enter onComponentStartLeave | Callback that will be called with the child *id* when the component start to leave
+Default: div childrenBaseStyle | Style that will be applied to all children in all transition phases childrenAppearStyle | Style that will be merged into baseStyle to make the appear transition childrenEnterStyle | Style that will be merged into baseStyle to make the enter transition childrenLeaveStyle | Style that will be merge d into baseStyle to make the leave transition onChildAppeared | Callback that will be called with the child *id* when the component appeared onChildEntered | Callback that will be called with the child *id* when the component entered onChildLeft | Callback that will be called with the child *id* when the component left onChildStartAppear | Callback that will be called with the child *id* when the component start to appear onChildStartEnter | Callback that will be called with the child *id* when the component start to enter onChildStartLeave | Callback that will be called with the child *id* when the component start to leave

 **Observation:** You can pass an *id* property to your children components and the callback will be called with it so you know exactly for which child the event is happening.
 This *id* is optional.